 He has been interviewed on television and radio broadcasts for his research and technical expertise.
 Producers and reporters from Voice of America, BBC, the New York Times, PBS, and other media outlets across the country rely on his knowledge and connections for their articles and programs on Valley Fever.

 Filip is the communication director and co-founder of Valley Fever Survivor, the premier coccidioidomycosis advocacy, education, and support organization.
 He is also a member of UC Merced’s Valley Fever Network Faculty and has a BA in Communications from the University of Washington.
 By bringing the medical, military, historical, and personal facets of Valley Fever together his knowledge and expertise “connects the dots” in ways that bring the complete scope of the Valley Fever epidemic to light.

-“The Official Valley Fever Survivor Medical Glossary” – available in paperback on Amazon.com
+“The Official Valley Fever Survivor Medical Glossary” is available in paperback exclusively at Golden Phoenix Books